 At Christmas I always have Slow Cooker Roast Beef and Slow Cooker Gammon sitting there in the fridge awaiting passersby (me).
 I also usually have a whole Chicken or two and my hunched and rabid silhouette is often to be made out silohuetted and twerking in the back light of the fridge.

 All of the above are cooked in my slow cooker.
 I love how it cooks meat long and slow.
-Any meat cooked this way finds it hard to be anything other than fabulously tender and juicy.
+Any meat, even chicken, cooked this way finds it hard to be anything other than fabulously tender and juicy.

 The amount of steam produced keeps everything super moist and even the stringiest of birds can’t resist melting more than a little.